mtnfog/mtnfog-website/_posts/2021-08-21-philter-addins-for-microsoft-office.md

 We are very excited to announce the new Philter Add-Ins for Microsoft Office!
 These add-ins bring Philter’s redaction capabilities directly into your Microsoft Word documents and Microsoft Excel spreadsheets.
 With these add-ins you can redact or highlight PHI, PII, and other sensitive information in your documents and spreadsheets with a single click.
 The Philter Add-Ins for Microsoft Office provide a great leap forward in streamlining document redaction.

-{% fa_svg fab.fa-download %} <a href="https://www.mtnfog.com/products/philter/office-add-ins/">Download or learn more about the add-ins</a>
+<i class="fa fa-download"> <a href="https://www.mtnfog.com/products/philter/office-add-ins/">Download or learn more about the add-ins</a>

 <a href="/images/blog/philter-word-addin-screenshot.png" data-lightbox="image-1" data-title="Philter Add-Ins for Microsoft Office">
 <img src="/images/blog/philter-word-addin-screenshot.png" title="HIPAA Reference Architecture with Philter" data-lightbox="image-1" data-title="Philter Add-Ins for Microsoft Office">